Rishabh-Yadav0/Ai-Powered-Banking-app/README.md

-# Web3 Motoko Web Application
+#  AI Powered Web Application

 This is a web application built using Web3 technology, with a backend written in Motoko and a frontend in HTML.
 The application provides information about mutual funds, savings accounts, transactions, and shopping.